runonbitcoin/walleteering/guide/03-owner.md

 ## Where to go from here?

-Way to go!
-At this point, you are basically done.
-We'll cover a few more topics in [Chapter 4: Advanced Considerations](04-advanced.md), but you're wallet adapter is working and that's what matters!
+Nice work!
+You're basically done now.
+We'll cover a few more topics in [Chapter 4: Advanced Considerations](04-advanced.md), but app developers are almost ready to use your wallet.

-For curious minds, here are a few additional things to do:
+Here are a few additional things to try:

-* Test your wallet generates unique owners for each app
+* Ensure your wallet generates unique owners for each app with tests
 * Document your wallet adapter's security model and threats
 * Read about Locks in the Run documentation
 * Look at the owner implementation in the demo project